-In idle mode, the oscillator continues to run but is gated off to the core only.
+In idle mode, the oscillator continues to run but the core clock generated from the PLL is halted.
 The on-chip peripherals continue to receive the clock, and remain functional.
+The CPU status is preserved with the stack pointer and program counter, and all other internal registers maintain their data during idle mode.
 Port pins and DAC output pins retain their states in this mode.
-The chip will recover from idle mode upon receiving any enabled interrupt, or on receiving a hardware reset.
+The chip will recover from idle mode upon receiving any enabled interrupt, or upon receiving a hardware reset.

-In full power-down mode, the on-chip oscillator stops and all on-chip peripherals are shut down.
-Port pins retain their logic levels in this mode, but the DAC output goes to a high-impedance state (three-state).
-During full power-down mode, the ADuC831 consumes a total of approximately 15 $\mu$ A. There are five ways of terminating power-down mode:
+In full power-down mode, both the PLL and the clock to the core are stopped.
+The on-chip oscillator can be halted or can continue to oscillate depending on the state of the oscillator power-down bit in the PLLCON SFR.
+The TIC, being driven directly from the oscillator, can also be enabled during power down.
+All other on-chip peripherals however, are shut down.
+Port pins retain their logic levels in this mode, but the DAC output goes to a high impedance state (three-state).
+During full power-down mode, the ADuC832 consumes a total of approximately 20 μA .
+There are five ways of terminating power-down mode:

-Asserting the RESET Pin (Pin 15)
+Asserting the RESET pin (Pin 15)

 Returns to normal mode.
-All registers are set to their default state and program execution starts at the reset vector once the Reset pin is de-asserted.
+All registers are set to their default state and program execution starts at the reset vector once the Reset pin is deasserted.